Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-9/_posts/2017-01-07-setup-draw.md

 Why do we put the createCanvas function in the setup?
 We only want to create the canvas one time.

-Give this a try and see what it looks like.
+Give this a try and look at the result.

 Did you get a canvas to appear in your web browser?
 Good!

 ## function draw()

 What about the draw function?
 What makes it so unique?
-We know that setup is called only once when the script while the draw function called continuously.
+We know that p5js calls setup only once when the script is run and calls the draw function continuously.

 What have we seen so far?
 We have done this.